siggame/docs/advice/Arena.md

 This zip folder is made available to all competitors through the megaminerar.com site.

 ##Arena Statuses
-Embargo - An embargo means that your code is broken and is unable to run in the arena.
+-Embargo - An embargo means that your code is broken and is unable to run in the arena.
-Broken - Broken means that the arena is either down or there has been a networking issue between the competitor's code and the arena.
+-Broken - Broken means that the arena is either down or there has been a networking issue between the competitor's code and the arena.
-Not Ready - Not Ready means that the arena is not yet running and no games are being played.
+-Not Ready - Not Ready means that the arena is not yet running and no games are being played.
-Thunderbirds Are Go - Everything is working proplerly and your code is ready to run in the arena.
+-Thunderbirds Are Go - Everything is working proplerly and your code is ready to run in the arena.

 ##Dealing with Embargoes
 If your code has been embargoed, that means that there is something wrong with your code that prevents it from running in the arena.